aeonSolutions/PCB-Prototyping-Catalogue/Vehicle Automation/readme.md

 **The Ideia** <br>
 Design and prototype an OEM hardware electronics capable to the same operation and functionality, however instead of using closed and protected logic, it uses open hardware and open firmware hardware electronics as a direct replacement into existing* wiring in a vehicle, in particular older cars.
 This will facilitate repeatability and maintenance on any "repair shop" outside authorized dealers.
 And requires no reverse engineering and no modification to make it work in a vehicle.<br>

 Since this is an open hardware project, the main selection of choice for the operating system will be Android Auto for the main LCD screen , in the center console.
-Nowadays there are a plentitude of "open auto" soltuions using a raspberry pi.
-I'll be designing an hardware solution made to fit an SoC module, and i'll be starting with NVidia's Jetson Nano.
+Nowadays there are a plentitude of "open auto" solutions using a raspberry pi.
+I'll be designing the hardware elecgronics made to fit an SoC module, and i'll be starting with NVidia's Jetson Nano.
 In the following Youtube video there's a good example of a traditional media unit  https://www.youtube.com/watch?v=RgbHXTHUnQw

 <br>